A tale of two goalkeepers as Liverpool crash out of the Champions League | Goal.com

 "We will not blame him for a second," the manager Jurgen Klopp said after.
 "He didn't want to do that, and he saved us in so many moments when he was there."

-But unfortunately, he cost his side dearly here.
-His duff kick killed their momentum, at a time when they had one foot in the quarter-finals.
+He's right to say that.
+It's never about one player when a team loses.
+But unfortunately, it sometimes is about one moment, and this one cost Liverpool dearly here.
+Adrian's duff kick killed their momentum, at a time when they had one foot in the quarter-finals.
 They were flying and then they fell, and they simply could not get back up.
 "It had a big impact," admitted Klopp.

 Having clung on for so long, Atletico accepted their gift gleefully.
 From 2-1, they punished Liverpool.
 Llorente added another to all but kill the tie - could Adrian have done better there too, one wonders? - and then another substitute, Alvaro Morata, ran away in the dying seconds to rub Reds fans’ noses in it.